danchanka/docusaurustest/docs/Structure_operations_STRUCT.md

 Structures support comparison operations which are executed sequentially for each object included in the structure.

 :::caution
-<p>To better understand how this works, it’s sufficient to say that physically a structure is just a concatenation of the objects included in this structure converted to bit strings</p>
+To better understand how this works, it’s sufficient to say that physically a structure is just a concatenation of the objects included in this structure converted to bit strings
 :::

 ### Language